tayjenk/algo-practice/Fundamentals/dataStructuresOverview.md

 Hash Tables / Hash maps can be thought of as array-like table with two columns.
 Column for `keys` and `values`.
 Any given piece of data (number, character, string) can be translated into a key / index in the array through a `hashing function`.
 And the value is stored at that index.

-**PROS:**
+**ADVANTAGE:**
-Time Complexity: 0(1) constant lookup time for values
+Time Complexity: `0(1) constant lookup time` for values

-**CONS:**
+**TRADEOFF:**
 Due to hash collisons, if a hash function is not optimal, lookups can take 0(n) time.
 Collions are rare enough with a good hash function that the average lookup is 0(1).
 Looking up a key by value is 0(n)

 ## Arrays
-Elements are stored next to each other at numbered indicies.
+Organizes items sequentially in memory at numbered indicies.
 Each slot in the array corresponds to a slot(s) in RAM.</br>
 Every item in an array must be the same size/same number of bytes.</br>
 Array is uninterrupted(contingous) in memory.
-No gaps or "skipping over" spots of memory.
+No gaps or "skipping over" spots of memory. `O(n) space`

-**PROS:**
+**ADVANTAGE:**
-The memory controller has a direct connection to each slot in RAM so looking up contants of an array is O(1) time.
+The memory controller has a direct connection to each slot in RAM, fast lookups array `O(1) time`. </br>
+Fast appends to the end of an array, `O(1) time`. </br>
 If content stored in an array are of differing sizes, data can be stored wherever in memory and each array element will hold the address in memory / "pointer".

-**CONS:**
+**TRADEOFF:**
-Each array item must be the same size and requires a block of uninterupted free memory.
-Pointer-based arrays require less uninterupted memory and are slower / not cache friendly as the memory controller cannot send sequential / nearby data (0(1) lookup time remains)
+Each array item must be the same size,requires a block of uninterupted free memory.
+Pointer-based arrays require less uninterupted memory and are slower / not cache friendly as the memory controller cannot send sequential / nearby data (0(1) lookup time remains).</br>
+Costly inserts and deletes in the middle or beginning.
+Other elements must be moved / shifted.
+O(n) time.